 The mandatory representations: what every letter must contain

-The responsibility representation (ISA 580.10a)
+The responsibility representation ( ISA 580.10a )

-Management confirms it has fulfilled its responsibility for the preparation of the financial statements in accordance with the applicable framework, including (where relevant) their fair presentation.
-The wording must match the responsibility description agreed in the engagement letter under ISA 210.6(b)(i).
-If the engagement letter says management is responsible for preparation in accordance with IFRS, the representation letter must use the same language.
+Management confirms it has fulfilled its responsibility for the preparation of the FS in accordance with the applicable framework, including (where relevant) their fair presentation.
+The wording must match the responsibility description agreed in the engagement letter under ISA 210.6 (b)(i).
+If the engagement letter says management is responsible for preparation in accordance with IFRS, the rep letter must use the same language.

-The information representation (ISA 580.11)
+The information representation ( ISA 580.11 )

-The internal control representation (ISA 580.10b)
+The internal control representation ( ISA 580.10b )

-Management acknowledges its responsibility for internal control that management determines is necessary to enable the preparation of financial statements free from material misstatement, whether due to fraud or error.
+Management acknowledges its responsibility for internal control that management determines is necessary to enable the preparation of FS free from material misstatement, whether due to fraud or error.
 This does not require management to assert that internal controls are effective.
 It requires management to acknowledge that the responsibility is theirs.

-These representations are not qualified with "to the best of our knowledge and belief."
-ISA 580.A8 is explicit: the responsibility representations in paragraphs 10 and 11 are not subject to the knowledge-and-belief qualifier, because they relate to management's own actions and responsibilities, not to factual matters that might be outside management's full knowledge.
+These representations are not qualified with “to the best of our knowledge and belief.”
+ISA 580 .A8 is explicit.
+The responsibility representations in paragraphs 10 and 11 are not subject to the knowledge-and-belief qualifier, because they relate to management’s own actions and responsibilities, not to factual matters that might be outside management’s full knowledge.

 Engagement-specific representations required by other ISAs